cgonzalezITA/DSFiware-hackathon/README.md

 - The authentication phase: Analyze that any request made to their services are made by a known and verified participant.
 - The authorization phase: Analyze that any request made to their services are made by a participant entitled to perform the requested action.
 - The data and or services offered.

 This section describes the steps and the components to be deployed at the provider's side See the [consumer deployment guide](./assets/docs/README-provider.md)

 ## Quick deployment from scratch
-To speed up the deployment, this github contains a [folder with script files (./scripts/quickinstall)](./scripts/quickInstall/) to perform the following actions
+To speed up the deployment, this github contains a [folder with script files (./scripts/quickinstall)](./scripts/quickInstall/) to perform the following actions:
-**NOTE**: _although these scripts have been tested in an `Ubuntu 20.04.6 LTS`, they may contain steps that require manual actions (such as editting a file with sudo permissions), so in case of failure, please review the logs and perform the steps manually (copying, pasting) for a better understanding of the whole process)_
+**NOTE**: _although these scripts have been tested in an `Ubuntu 20.04.6 LTS` OS, they may contain steps that require manual actions (such as editting a file with sudo permissions), so in case of failure, please review the logs and perform the steps manually (copying, pasting) for a better understanding of the whole process)_
 1. In case you do not have a kubernetes cluster on hand, the [./scripts/quickInstall/installMicrok8s.sh](./scripts/quickInstall/installMicrok8s.sh)  contains the steps to quickly deploy a microK8s cluster on one node.
     ```shell
     . scripts/quickInstall/installMicrok8s.sh